GET IN TOUCH

 What Happens to Social Security and Employees Working at the IRS?

 Some programs remain open because they are mandatory spending.
 Social Security payments for retirees and disabled workers continue, and Veterans Affairs operates normally.
-Essential IRS staff working in tax administration and taxpayer services remain active, ensuring normal IRS operations continue during a funding lapse.
+During the FY 2026 lapse, the IRS confirmed that offices maintained regular hours and essential services continued, ensuring taxpayers could access assistance throughout the period.

-Federal employees in non-essential roles are furloughed without pay, though back pay is granted once the shutdown ends.
+Federal employees in non-essential roles are furloughed without pay, though they receive back pay once the shutdown ends.
 Many workers face strain and early retirements.
-These shutdown plans illustrate the impact of a government shutdown on IRS operations and government services.
-The IRS contingency plan ensures that agencies are prepared to protect taxpayer services until appropriations are restored.
+These preparations for the IRS shutdown illustrate how agencies work to protect taxpayer services until appropriations are restored.

 Sources

-Details on IRS contingency planning, the IRS shutdown plan, and taxpayer services are available at IRS.gov.
-Legislative updates on appropriations bills, funding levels, and the role of congressional leaders in preventing a government shutdown can be found at Congress.gov.
+Details on IRS operations during the FY 2026 appropriations lapse are available directly from the IRS.gov statement.
+Legislative updates on appropriations bills, funding levels, and the role of congressional leaders can be found at Congress.gov.